How is interval training for runners beneficial?

-By splitting a distance into workable chunks, interspersed with rest, you can run quicker and improve faster, e.g. 4 x 1 min with 1 min rest.
+Interval training running is effectively just breaking down your runs into different speeds or intensities.
+Depending on your level, you might to run and walk or run and jog.
+By splitting a distance into workable chunks, interspersed with rest, you can run quicker and improve faster.
+A standard interval training running rhythm would be 4 x 1 min with 1 min rest.
 You’ll cover more ground than simply running 4 min straight off the bat.

-Fartlek: This is similar to intervals, but go how you feel.
+Fartlek: This is a great interval running for beginner’s exercise.
 Run hard when you see a tree, ease off when see a post box.
 It might be a minute, maybe more!
 It’s a great way to include long and short sprints and very effective when it comes to getting better

 Turnabouts: Even distance runners benefit from this.
 Run 30m, wait 5 sec turn around and run back.
 Repeat 10 or 20 times.
 An amazing way to improve endurance in a short space of time (and distance).

 Threshold runs: Very good if you have a longer race in mind.
 Choose a pace you can sustain for about 15minutes and hold it there.
 Imagine you had to run another half hour to give you a feel for how fast it should be.
 The No.1 way to fast track your long distance strength, but only do it once every 10 days or so.